Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Persistent IP Requirements for NDFC

-External Service IP addresses are configured under Nexus Dashboard Cluster Configuration.
-The usage of Persistent IP addresses is based on what features are enabled on the NDFC, the deployment model and the way NDFC connects with the switches.
-Based on various use-cases you may need IP addresses on the Nexus Dashboard management pool or data pool or both.
+External service IP addresses are configured under Nexus Dashboard cluster configuration.
+The usage of persistent IP addresses is based on what features are enabled on NDFC, the deployment model, and the way NDFC connects to the switches.
+Based on your specific use case, you may need IP addresses in the Nexus Dashboard management pool, data pool, or both.

 DiagramDescription automatically generated